Subho07/MF4CF/README.md

 ## Up and running
 This is a `MATLAB` based code.
 Users will have to select `T3` matrix in `PolSARpro` format.
 The default window size is set to 7, which is defined under variable `wsi`.
 Please change this window size as per your requirement.

-- Please use `MF4C.m` for computing the target characterization parameters and four scattering power components. `clustering_four_component.m` to perform unsupervised clustering.
+- Please use `MF4C.m` to compute the target characterization parameters and four scattering power components. `clustering_four_component.m` to perform unsupervised clustering.

 ## Reference
 Dey, Subhadip; Bhattacharya, Avik; Frery, Alejandro C.; López-Martínez, Carlos (2020): A Model-free Four Component Scattering Power Decomposition for Polarimetric SAR Data.
 TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.13298033.v1